hubvu/terraform-gke-ondat-demo/README.md

 #### Step 1 - `gcloud` Configuration

-* Ensure that [`gcloud`](https://cloud.google.com/sdk/docs/install) CLI is installed on your local machine and is in your path.
+* Ensure that the [`gcloud`](https://cloud.google.com/sdk/docs/install) CLI is installed on your local machine and is in your path.
   * Initialise `gcloud` CLI.
     * [`gcloud init`](https://cloud.google.com/sdk/gcloud/reference/init)
 * Set the project property for `gcloud`.